reger-men/WiLED/README.md

 # WiLED
-WiLED is a Open Source project to control various types of LED strips.
+WiLED is an Open Source project to control various types of LED strips with ESP8266.